katejarne/Kernel_Max_mean_discrepancy_EEG_Age/Estimation_of_distance_matrices/Readme.txt

 input directory should be your .mat files from the dataset (raw data)

-Run main_eeg.py to generate the matrices per channel Run main_eeg_for_combined.py to generate the combined distance matrices (not implemented in the paper)
+Run main_eeg.py to generate the matrices per channel (and the Feature file and individual histograms) Run main_eeg_for_combined.py to generate the combined distance matrices (not implemented in the paper)

 The definition of kernel distances is in mmd_def.py